paiqo/Databricks-VSCode/README.md

 # Cluster Manager
 ![Cluster Manager](https://github.com/paiqo/Databricks-VSCode/blob/master/images/ClusterManager.jpg?raw=true "Cluster Manager")
 This VS Code extension also allows you to manage your Databricks clusters directly from within VS Code.
 So you do not need to open the web UI anymore to start or stop your clusters.
+It also distinguishes between regular clusters and job clusters which will be displayed in a separate folder.
-In addition, it also allows you to script the definition of your cluster and store it locally - e.g. if you want to integrate it as part of your CI/CD.
+In addition, the Cluster manager also allows you to script the definition of your cluster and store it locally - e.g. if you want to integrate it as part of your CI/CD.
 This cluster definition file can for example be used with the [DatabricksPS PowerShell Module](https://www.powershellgallery.com/packages/DatabricksPS) to automate the cluster deployment.

 # Job Manager
 ![Job Manager](https://github.com/paiqo/Databricks-VSCode/blob/master/images/JobManager.jpg?raw=true "Job Manager")